Semrush Pricing (2026) — Which Plan is Best for You?

 • Measure the effectiveness of your content over time

-• Check if anybody has been plagiarising your content
+• Check if anybody has been plagiarising your content.

-Carrying out topic research in SEMrush
+Carrying out topic research in Semrush

-A Google ‘Looker Studio’ integration is also included with this plan — this allows you to make use of Semrush data in Google’s free visual reporting tool, meaning that you can use it to create custom SEO reports and dashboards.
+A Google Looker Studio integration is also included with this plan, which allows you to bring Semrush data into Google’s free visual reporting tool.
+This is helpful if you need to create custom SEO reports or dashboards.

 Semrush's Google Looker Studio integration.